alvstrid/BudgetCalculator/README.md

 ## BudgetCalculator
 An app for calculating your budget.
 Currently working on it.
 The database is working and you can add items.
+All fields for adding/updating expenses are working.
 Also you can add your income and the application calculates your remaining sum after substracting all expenses.

 Things to do:
 - Improve the ListView that shows all expenses